Organ donation

 Organ donation is defined as the process when a person authorizes an organ of their own to be removed and transplanted to another person, legally, either by consent while the donor is alive, through a legal authorization for deceased donation made prior to death, or for deceased donations through the authorization by the legal next of kin.

 Donation may be for research or, more commonly, healthy transplantable organs and tissues may be donated to be transplanted into another person.
+When the donor is still living, this is called a living organ donation; about 6,500 of these occur in the U.S. each year.

 Common transplantations include kidneys, heart, liver, pancreas, intestines, lungs, bones, bone marrow, skin, and corneas.
-Some organs and tissues can be donated by living donors, such as a kidney or part of the liver, part of the pancreas, part of the lungs or part of the intestines, but most donations occur after the donor has died.
+Some organs and tissues can be donated by living donors, such as a kidney or part of the liver, part of the pancreas, part of the lungs or part of the intestines.

 In 2019, Spain had the highest donor rate in the world at 46.91 per million people, followed by the US (36.88 per million), Croatia (34.63 per million), Portugal (33.8 per million), and France (33.25 per million).

-As of February 2, 2019, there were 120,000 people waiting for life-saving organ transplants in the United States.
-Of these, 74,897 people were active candidates waiting for a donor.
-While views of organ donation are positive, there is a large gap between the numbers of registered donors compared to those awaiting organ donations on a global level.
+As of April 21, 2026, there were 103,223 people waiting for life-saving organ transplants in the United States.
+More than 48,000 organ transplants were performed in the U.S. in 2024.
+While views of organ donation are positive, there is a large gap between the number of registered donors and the number of people awaiting organ donations on a global level.

 To increase the number of organ donors, especially among underrepresented populations, current approaches include the use of optimized social network interventions, exposing tailored educational content about organ donation to target social media users.
-August 13 is observed as World Organ Donation Day to raise awareness about the importance of organ donation.